The hydraulic vacuum brake booster should be removed in this order.

 Remove the spring from the valve body.
 Remove the valves and their spring.

-Using a screwdriver, remove flat shaped washer 34 from the control valve, diaphragm washer 33 and diaphragm 32.
+Using a screwdriver, remove flat washer 34 from the control valve, diaphragm washer 33 and diaphragm 32.

-Remove the piston collar.
+Remove the piston seal.

 Checking and repairing the hydraulic vacuum booster